erasels/Aspiration-StS/README.md

 "Headman's Axe": Whenever you reduce a non-boss enemy below 10% of their HP with an attack, kill them.

-"Hangman's Noose": At the end of their turn, ALL enemies below 50% HP lose 2 HP.
+"Hangman's Noose": All enemis below 50% HP lose 3 HP whenever they attack.

-###Crossover relics:
+##Crossover relics:
 Relics that are only enabled if you have the corresponding mods:
 Beaked:EmptySkull: Whenever you play a card and have no cards in your hand, shuffle an Inspiration into your draw pile.